nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 Here we can see that the basic functions **mo**, **li**, **cv**, and **cp**, actually only write **moveTo**, **lineTo**, **curveTo** and
 **closePath** for a given path **p** into the file **/outfile1**, by using the functions **/ws** and **/out**, respectively to write strings and numbers.
 These functions are directed mapped to the metalanguage commands **m**, **l**, **c**, and **h**, and they correspond to the same commands used in _PostScript_.
+The file **/outfile1** is opened for writting and it corresponds to the file _ExclamationIcon.java_, the converted _Java_ code that can be compiled and executed.

 Now the metalanguage command **d** corresponds to a function that actually writes a _Java_ function that returns the path **p** created by the basic functions above.
 The command **g** creates a  _Java_ array of gradients.